ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/1-2-3-go/index.md

             {{#note type="counselor"}}Very young Cub Scouts may not be familiar with decimal numbers yet, or may be familiar with decimal numbers only up to one or two places after the decimal point.
 Feel free to round a given gravity multiplier to the tenths or hundredths place if this will help a Cub Scout complete the activity on his own.
 Alternatively, one can avoid decimals entirely by thinking in terms of ratios; for example, every 10 pounds on Earth equals about 9 pounds on Venus, so a child who weighs 60 pounds on Earth will weigh about 54 pounds on Venus.{{/note}}
     B. Choose ONE of the following and calculate its height:
         (1) A tree
-        (2) A house
+        (2) Your house
         (3) A building of your choice
             {{#note type="counselor"}}Step 1 - On a sunny day, choose a tree that casts a clear shadow.
 Trees and other tall objects that stand by themselves are easiest to work with.{{/note}}
             {{#note type="counselor"}}Step 2 - Hold a 12-inch ruler perpendicular to the ground, right next to the tree.{{/note}}
             {{#note type="counselor"}}Step 3 - Measure the shadow of the ruler in inches, and record the measurement.
 Call this measurement A.{{/note}}
             {{#note type="counselor"}}Step 4 - Measure the shadow of the tree in feet, and record the measurement.
 Call the tree shadow measurement B.{{/note}}
             {{#note type="counselor"}}Step 5 - Multiply measurement B by 12, then divide that answer by measurement A. The result is the height of the tree in inches.{{/note}}
-    C. Calculate the volume of air in a room.
+    C. Calculate the volume of air in your bedroom.
 Make sure your measurements have the same units - all feet or all inches - and show your work.
         {{#note type="counselor"}}Volume = Length × Width × Height{{/note}}
         {{#note type="counselor"}}The answer will be in cubic feet or cubic inches (ft³ or in³).{{/note}}
 4. Secret Codes